How to Avoid Common Moving Injuries Before Moving Day

 Because moving is a workout, you have to prepare for that workout just like you would at the gym.
 Do some simple stretches beforehand to get limbered up.
 This will make it easier for you to sustain exertion over long periods of time.
 Moving day will be very long and strenuous, so don’t skip this part, or you could be more vulnerable to injury.

 Be sure to hydrate, too, and ply yourself with energy-fueling snacks.
-Did you know that moving burns more than 250 calories per hour — 400 if very heavy furniture is involved?
+Did you know that moving burns more than 250 calories per hour?
+Heavy furniture can push that number past 400.
 You need to keep your strength up if you’re going to go the distance.

 Start in a Safe Position